BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

     1. Do not stop the Run of the "DotNet WebApi" launched in previous step
     2. Install npm, if you use PrimeNg V6 :
         1. You can buy a licence on [PrimeNG website](https://primeng.org/lts)
-        2. Or go back to a free no LTS version by deleting all licence manager mentions in **'...\MyFirstProject\Angular\package.json'** and install the latest PrimeNG version that doesn't use LTS (you can check on [PrimeNG website](https://primeng.org/lts) what is the latest version).
+        2. Or go back to a free no LTS version by deleting all licence manager mentions in **'...\MyFirstProject\Angular\package.json'** and install the latest PrimeNG version that doesn't use LTS (you can check the latest version on [PrimeNG's website](https://primeng.org/lts)).
         Go in the "Angular" repository :
         ```ps
         cd Angular